Disinfecting Your Hardwood Floors

 When it comes to cleaning and disinfecting your hardwood floors, you need to proceed carefully because this type of flooring is susceptible to water damage, so you must follow the right steps so that you do not cause any damage.

-Disinfecting your wood floors will require the use of an antibacterial floor wash that is made specifically for hardwood floors and they are available at most grocery stores and home repair shops.
+Disinfecting your wood floors requires the use of an antibacterial floor wash that is made specifically for hardwood floors and they are available at most grocery stores and home repair shops.
 You can also make your own cleaner at home but it is extremely important that you use the right ingredients; otherwise, you can cause irreparable damage.
-Spray the appropriate amount of disinfectant directly onto your floors, allow it to sit for a few minutes and wipe using a microfiber cloth, which will not cause any damage to the surface of your floors.
+Spray the appropriate amount of disinfectant directly onto your floors, allow it to sit for a few minutes and wipe using a microfiber cloth, which does not cause any damage to the surface of your floors.

 The importance of knowing which products to use cannot be emphasized enough because hardwood floors are an investment and the last thing you want is to have to replace them.
-Avoid using a lot of water because this can warp your floors and while it can be tempting to use household products like vinegar and baking soda, you need to remember that they are not suitable for cleaning wood floors because they can wear down the polyurethane coating and affect the appearance of your hardwood.
+Avoid using a lot of water because this can warp your floors and while it can be tempting to use household products like vinegar and baking soda, you need to remember that they are not suitable for cleaning wood floors because they can wear down the coating and affect the appearance of your hardwood.
 It is recommended that you use runners and throw rugs in high traffic areas while also implementing a “no shoes” rule to prevent dirt and germs from entering your home and wearing down your wood floors.

 Milton Hardwood can provide you with detailed information regarding the proper care and maintenance of hardwood floors.
 We provide our clients with superior quality engineered hardwood flooring and offer installation as well, so contact us today to discuss beautiful and new flooring options for you!